openedx/edx-documentation/en_us/data/source/internal_data_formats/tracking_logs/student_event_types.rst

 ``openassessmentblock.self_assess``
 =====================================================

-The server emits this event when a learner submits a self-assessment of her own response.
+The server emits this event when a learner submits a self-assessment of their own response.

 **History**: Added 3 April 2014.